syvb/iter.ca/content/post/dropped-email/index.md

 Only a few email providers, such as ProtonMail and Microsoft, actually check TLSA records.
 This explains why most of my test emails were getting through fine, while ProtonMail consistently failed.

-It's worth noting that TLSA records are dependent on DNSSEC (Domain Name System Security Extensions).
-DNSSEC provides authentication of DNS responses, which is crucial for the security guarantees that DANE aims to provide.
-Without DNSSEC, TLSA records can't be reliably authenticated, rendering them essentially useless.

 ### Why didn't I notice this earlier?

 I did get some emails about this when it broke.
 The first from a Mail-in-a-Box monitoring script on 2023-07-19, but it sends a lot of status check change emails so I didn't really pay attention to that.
 I got one the next day from the [DNSSEC and SMTP DANE TLS adoption survey](https://stats.dnssec-tools.org/explore/), which I really should have paid attention to.